List of immigration raids and arrests in the second Trump presidency: Operation Midway Blitz

 Operation Midway Blitz was an operation by the United States Immigration and Customs Enforcement (ICE) conducted in Chicago, Illinois, starting on September 9, 2025.

-On September 12, ICE agents in Franklin Park, Illinois shot and killed Silverio Villegas-Gonzalez.
+On September 12, ICE agents in Franklin Park, Illinois, shot and killed Silverio Villegas-Gonzalez.
 Villegas-Gonzalez was dropping his child off at school when approached by the agents, and attempted to flee in his vehicle.
 DHS said he had struck an officer who feared for his life when firing the shots that killed him.
 Body camera footage recorded by local police at the incident contradicted DHS's claims, with an ICE agent saying on camera that his injuries were "nothing major".
 Villegas-Gonzalez's lawyer rejected DHS's characterization of his conduct, saying that he was not a violent man and was probably scared when approached by the agents.
 Delia Ramirez called for an investigation into the killing.

+On 16 September, ICE agents boxed in a landscaping truck outside a 7-Eleven in Des Plaines, Illinois.
+Agents approached the vehicle without identifying themselves and pointed weapons at the truck's occupants: an undocumented father and 30-year US resident and his two sons, both US citizens.
+When one of the sons tried to hold the passenger door closed, he was tased in the face.
+All three of the men were taken into ICE custody, and the sons were eventually released.

+On September 19, ICE pepper sprayed protestors outside the Broadview ICE facility.
+On September 23, ICE fired pepper balls at protestors outside the facility.
+On September 26, ICE fired pepper balls and rubber bullets at protestors outside Broadview.
+A sniper on the roof of the facility fired baton rounds at the crowd, shattering the window of a nearby business.
+On September 27, ICE again fired pepper balls at protestors outside the Broadview facility.
+On 28 September, an ICE agent fired pepper balls at the news van of a local CBS affiliate outside of Broadview in an attack that a CBS reporter on the scene called "absolutely unprovoked".

 On September 30, ICE conducted a raid on a South Shore neighborhood of Chicago, using a Black Hawk helicopter to rappel onto residential buildings.
 The FBI, U.S. Border Patrol, and ATF assisted in the operation.
 DHS stated it arrested 37 people in the raid.
 Stephen Miller declared after the raid that the building was "filled" with Tren de Aragua "terrorists" but later statements by DHS identified no more than two people as suspected gang members.
 Eyewitness reports stated that several U.S. citizens were removed from their homes, zip-tied and detained by federal agents for around three hours before being released.
 Reports on the raid stated that some children were taken from the building while naked.